leductoan3082004/ledis-server/README.md

 - What makes Redis different from Memcached is that Redis uses a single-threaded architecture (i.e., its server runs on a single thread).
 This makes it easier to manage and simplifies handling concurrency, as there are no race conditions due to the single-threaded model.
 - **Redis** also support multiple nodes so make it a highly available cluster.

-### Installation
+### Installation of Ledis
--
+- Ensure that `Go` has installed on your machine, if not please refer to this [official document](https://go.dev/doc/install) to install it.
+- Run the server by run the `make run_server` command in your terminal, if `make` has not installed yet u can install it, or just simply run the server directly using `go run main.go`
+- You can run the tests as well `make test` or `go test -v ./...`.
+- The server will start on the port `6379` same as `Redis`

 ### Which commands do we need to implement ?
 #### String Commands:
-- SET key value: Set the string value associated with the specified key, overwriting any existing value.
+- `SET key value`: Set the string value associated with the specified key, overwriting any existing value.
-- GET key: Retrieve the string value stored at the specified key.
+- `GET key:` Retrieve the string value stored at the specified key.

 #### List Commands:
 A List is an ordered collection of strings, where duplicates are allowed.